A close-up image of Vanillekipferl (vanilla crescent cookies) on a round cooling rack.

 5.0 from 3 votes

-Course: BiscuitsCuisine: Austrian, Swiss, German, European, VeganDifficulty: Easy
+Course: BiscuitsCuisine: Austrian, Swiss, German, VeganDifficulty: Easy

 30